 allowPrivilegeEscalation: false

-• ☐ No use of cluster-admin
+- ☐ No routine use of

-• ☐ Roles follow least privilege
+cluster-admin - ☐ Roles follow least privilege (namespace-scoped where possible)

-• ☐ Access reviewed regularly
+- ☐ Access reviewed on a schedule

-• ☐ Only required services exposed
+NetworkPolicybaseline - ☐ Only required Services exposed (avoid wide

 policyTypes: